-In addition, STTR awardees indicate compliance with these certification requirements by drawing or requesting funds from the Payment Management System.
+In addition, STTR recipients indicate compliance with these certification requirements by drawing or requesting funds from the Payment Management System.
 If the recipient cannot complete the certification or cannot ensure compliance with the certification process, it should notify the GMO immediately.
 If resolution cannot be reached, the GMO will void or terminate the grant, as appropriate.

-The certification is available in fillable format at: http://grants.nih.gov/grants/forms.htm#sbir.
-However, the requirements are outlined below.
+The certification is available in fillable format, however, the requirements are outlined below.